Swiss-Polar-Institute/data-management-guidance/content/file_organisation.md

 * explain file naming conventions
 * details of backups: how often and where to, how they can be accessed
 * make sure the file is written in plain text format so that it can easily be read in the future.

-Saving the README file in plain text format is good practice so that it can be easily opened in years to come.